 WARNING: Possible risks may result from abnormal usage, including excessive loading of the oven door and of the risk of tip over, should the appliance not be reinstalled according to the installation instructions.

 HOW TO OBTAIN SERVICE

 Do not attempt to service the appliance yourself unless directed to do so in this manual.
-Contact the dealer who sold you the appliance for service or call us.
-Our telephone number is found on the separate warranty sheet.
+Contact the dealer who sold you the appliance for service.